Become A Foster.

 Can’t Adopt But want to help save a life?

-Kitten Season calls for extra help in Shelters, Rescues and other Animal Care Facilities like Ourselves.
+Kitten Season calls for extra help in Shelters, Rescues and other Animal Care Facilities like Us.
 Having a database of foster homes is important for Animal Care Facilities to help relieve stress on the public, staff and the animals.
 Nine Lives Cat Lounge & Adoption Center has put together Boots’ Big Brothers, Big Sisters Foster Program because some kittens/cats need a little extra help!
 Fostering is great for those that may not want or be able to commit to taking care of a cat or a kitten for their lifetime.
 Fostering is very rewarding for yourself, the kitten/cat and their new furever home.
 Even if you have never fostered before, you still can!
 Meow is your time!

 How it Works.